 Thank you to everyone who participated in the Epilepsy Preconception Study and represented their stakeholder group, and those who took the time to participate in interviews, focus groups, and help pilot the survey.

 We applied a pre-specified sample frame to identify consensus meeting participants, selected as a representative sample of stakeholders completing the round two survey.
 The online consensus meeting will take place on Wednesday 14 September.
 T

 For further information check out the study information leaflet

-If, at any time, you would like to discuss the Delphi survey or if you are experiencing any difficulty accessing the online system, please contact: Janine Winterbottom (Project Lead), Miss Emily Lloyd (patient co-researcher) and Jessica Gay (Research Assistant) via email@example.com
+If at any time you would like to discuss the consensus meeting, please contact: Janine Winterbottom (Project Lead), Miss Emily Lloyd (patient co-researcher) and Jessica Gay (Research Assistant) via email@example.com

 Can I take part?

 This study is closed for recruitment.
 I appreciate your interest, and we remain happy to receive e-mail queries about this study and any collaboration.
 Please e-mail the study team on firstname.lastname@example.org for updates about this study and any future research.

 The Epilepsy Preconception study survey involves completing two online surveys a month apart.
 The first online survey has happened, and we are analysing the results and building the second survey.
 Everyone involved in the first survey will receive an email invitation to participate in the second online survey.

 We will remind you of your log-in information and a reminder of your unique study ID.
 Continuing to complete the study confirms your agreement to participate and receive e-mails about the survey completion.
 You will also receive a confirmation e-mail of successful completion.
 We will ask you if you'd like to be kept up-to-date about the study and offer you the option to get involved in the final stage consensus meeting.
 The consensus meeting is optional.
 We will provide further details at the end of the second survey.